msecrist-couchbase/smallcb-training-capella/README.md

 dev-mode, phase II, needs core product improvements?

 --------------------------
+DONE: SECURITY: remove ability to strace in production, via default of CONTAINER_EXTRAS in Makefile.
+  CVE-2014-4699: A bug in ptrace() could allow privilege escalation.
+Docker disables ptrace() inside the container using apparmor, seccomp and by dropping CAP_PTRACE.

 DONE: when the page is scrolled down, and you click on another example link, there's a disconcerting jump back to top of the page rather than having the page stay